Checking and Requesting Permissions

 }

-In that case, the permissions request window will always be displayed.
+In this case, the permission request window will always be shown.

 private void ShowOkPopupOnPaymentScreen((IOrder order, IOperationService os, IViewManager vm, (Guid buttonId, string caption, bool isChecked, string iconGeometry) state) info)